Aryan

 to proto-Dravidians linguistically, the break-up of proto-Dravidian

-Finnish Indologist Asko Parpola concludes that the uniformity
+Indologist Asko Parpola concludes that the uniformity of the Indus

-of the Indus inscriptions precludes any possibility of widely
+inscriptions precludes any possibility of widely different languages

-different languages being used, and that an early form of Dravidian
+being used, and that an early form of Dravidian language must have

-language must have been the language of the Indus people.
-Today,
+been the language of the Indus people.
+Today, the Dravidian language

-remain throughout the rest of India and Pakistan (the Brahui language),
+rest of India and Pakistan (the Brahui language), which lends credence

 According